django-commons/django-commons-mkdocs/governance.md

 Qualifications for admin members:

-- DSF member
+- Be a DSF member.
-- Contributed 10 discussion topics or comments in the last 6 months that have contributed positively to Django Commons
+- Contributed 10 discussion topics or comments in the last 6 months that have contributed positively to Django Commons.

 ### Team governance

 The admin team has a minimum of three and a maximum of ten members.
 The exact number is determined by the admin team from time to time.
 The size of the admin team should reflect the workload and responsibilities of the team; as the needs of the organization change, the size of the admin team will adjust by vote.
 (Example: during transition periods, the size of the admin team may need to be larger.)
 The admin team may change around September.
 In August, the admin team will put out a public call to its membership to gauge interest in joining the admin team.
 Based on that interest, the admin team will decide:

-- The size of the admin team for the upcoming term
+- The size of the admin team for the upcoming term.
-- Whether team changes are needed, or whether some admins can step down to make room for new admins
+- Whether team changes are needed, or whether some admins can step down to make room for new admins.
-- Which admins will step down, and which will continue to serve
+- Which admins will step down, and which will continue to serve.

 At this time, the process for selecting new admin team members is based around the current admin team interviewing candidates it deems suitable.
 An election process was considered but as of April 2025, the admin team feels Django Commons has not matured enough for elections to provide tangible benefits over self-selection.